MoEDAL experiment: Experiment

-MoEDAL shares the cavern at Point 8 with LHCb, and its prime goal is to directly search for the magnetic monopole (MM) or dyon and other highly ionizing stable massive particles (SMPs) and pseudo-stable massive particles via the Schwinger effect.
-To detect these particles, the project uses nuclear track detectors (NTDs), which suffer characteristic damage due to highly ionizing particles.
-As MMs and SMPs are highly ionizing, NTDs are perfectly suited for the purpose of detection.
+MoEDAL shares the cavern at Point 8 with LHCb, and its prime goal is to directly search for the magnetic monopole or dyon and other highly ionizing stable massive particles and pseudo-stable massive particles.

+To detect these particles, MoEDAL uses both nuclear track detectors and aluminium trapping volumes.
+There are approximately 10 m2 of nuclear track detectors placed around the interaction point.
+These suffer characteristic damage due to highly ionizing particles, such as magnetic monopoles or highly electrically charged particles.
+MoEDAL also has approximately 800 kg of aluminium bars placed around the interaction point, that can trap stable massive particles for later study.
+Passing these bars through a SQUID magnetometer yields a sensitive test for the presence of magnetic monopoles.

-It is an international research collaboration whose spokesperson is the University of Alberta's James Pinfold.
+MoEDAL is an international research collaboration whose spokesperson is James Pinfold, from the University of Alberta.
 It is the seventh experiment at the LHC, was approved and sanctioned by the CERN research board in May 2010, and started its first test deployment in January 2011.

-In 2012 MoEDAL accuracy surpassed accuracy of similar experiments.
+In 2012, MoEDAL accuracy surpassed accuracy of similar experiments.
 A new detector was installed in 2015, but as of 2017 it also did not find any magnetic monopoles, setting new limits on their production cross section.
+In 2022, they performed a search for magnetic monopoles produced via the Schwinger effect.
+The absence of a positive signal implies direct lower bounds on the mass of possible magnetic monopoles.